 Denver house hacking has become a popular, unconventional real estate investing technique.
 Conventional real estate investing is where you buy a place and rent it out.
 House hacking is where you buy a primary residence, live at the property, and rent out part of it to tenants.
 It's a great way to get into real estate investing.
-But, it's not everyone.
+But, it's not for everyone.

 Here are common house hacking examples around Denver: